Why This Recipe Works

-- Giving the dough ample time to rest ensures that it is easy to handle and roll.
+- Giving the dough ample time to rest ensures it's easy to handle and roll.

-- Cooking the parathas in a dry pan first cooks the starches through, allowing you to store them after this point and quickly crisp them in ghee as needed.
+- Cooking parathas in a dry pan first cooks the starches through, allowing you to store them and quickly crisp in ghee as needed.

 - The first roll incorporates layers of ghee and flour into the dough, which creates flaky layers after cooking.

 - Cracking into the paratha with a small scrunch just after cooking allows steam to escape, preventing the bread from growing soggy as it sits.

 Four-year-old me was a little tyrant, stomping around and demanding to be entertained.
 Mr. Rogers and Elmo were never enough; I wanted magic markers that changed colors and to run through the house with all my digits dipped in finger paint.
 The only thing that kept me mesmerized and still for more than just a moment was making parathas with my mother.

 All Saturday my mother would have a pot of butter gently simmering into ghee, perfuming the house with toasty notes of toffee like some kind of paratha foreplay.
 Sunday morning, while the neighbors were whipping up pancake batter, I watched my mom effortlessly roll out smooth dough, smear it with her heady all-day ghee, and transform it into a flaky flatbread with countless crisp and chewy layers.
 She’d always give me a lump of dough, a tiny rolling pin, even a mini cup of chai, and set me up next to her where I would mimic each motion.
 My parathas will never be as good as my mother’s, but with every batch they get a little closer to her magic.